Bigg Boss 11: Shilpa Shinde’s Mother Is HURT With Arshi Khan’s Behaviour; Celebs Slam Arshi!

 Shilpa & Arshi

 Although Shilpa clarified that she didn't, Arshi was in no mood to listen.
-As we saw even though Arshi didn't greet Shilpa's mother, the later graceful exited the house by waving bye to her!
+As we saw even though Arshi didn't greet Shilpa's mother, the latter graceful exited the house by waving bye to her!
 Arshi's behaviour didn't go well with fans and even a few celebrities who took to Twitter to lash out at her.

 Celebs Slam Arshi: Kunwar Amar